aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 composer require phpunit/phpunit:^8 --dev
 ```

-> Note `composer require` command updates the composer.json with the package and updates the composer.lock file based on the composer.json file changes, creating the files if they do not exist.
+> The `composer require` command updates the composer.json with the package and updates the composer.lock file based on the composer.json file changes, creating the files if they do not exist.
 Then it installs the package in the `vendor` directory based on the specific package version from the composer.lock file, creating the directory if it does not exist.

 ## removing packages